weldingham/Educational/weldingham.README.md

 # I hope to use this as the Issues
 # To point out every problem I'm having
 # Looking for the correct sequence to Pull request

+Something is slowing me down
+The green code on the right of the main repository I don't comprehend